What Can Buyers Expect from Selling a House ‘As is’

 Is it worth investing in a house being sold ‘as is’?

-In some instances, the seller might offer to cover some of the repairs to sweeten the deal, especially if the property has been sitting on the fence too long, despite a reasonably low price point.
+In some instances, the seller might offer to cover some repairs to sweeten the deal, especially if the property has been sitting on the market too long despite a reasonably low price point.

 Do You Want To Sell Us Your house?